wighawag/forge-deploy/README.md

    	}
    }
    ```

+   The deploy function will be called and as the script extends DeployScript (which itself extends Script from forge-std) you ll have access to the deployer variable.

+   This variable mostly expose save and get functions.
+Deploy functionality is actually implemented in library like the one provided here: "DeployerFunctions.g.sol", which is actually generated code from the command above: `./forge-deploy gen-deployer;`

 1. you also need to allow forge to read and write on certain paths by editing foundry.toml: